 More Life (2017)

 Going back to his creative roots, Drake curated an entire collection of beats and samples and turned it into the mixtape More Life.
 After its success on Views, Drake leaned more into the world of Afrobeat and dancehall and added in sprinkles of UK grime and R&B as well.
-With a huge list of features including Jorja Smith, Kanye West, Skepta, Young Thug and Quavo, the ‘playlist’ acts as a hobby project Drake made just to get some creative juices flowing.
+With a huge list of features including Jorja Smith, Skepta, Young Thug, Quavo and more, the ‘playlist’ acts as a hobby project Drake made just to get some creative juices flowing.
 More Life became Drake’s seventh consecutive number one, broke several streaming records, and bet the rapper’s own record for most tracks on the Billboard 100.